captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 ## Contributing

 Contributions to improve the scripts are welcome.
 Please submit pull requests or open issues on the GitHub repository.
-We especially encourage contributions that:
+I especially encourage contributions that:
 - Enhance user-friendliness without compromising security
 - Improve documentation and user guidance